brickpool/logo/doc/PG-Protocol.md

 Only the data bytes of a message are used for generating the CRC. _Command_, _Address_ and _Byte Count_ fields, and the _End_ delimiter, do not apply to the CRC.

 ### Example
-The implementation is simple because only an 8-bit check sum must be calculated for a sequence of hexadecimal bytes.
+The implementation is simple because only an 8-bit checksum must be calculated for a sequence of hexadecimal bytes.
 We use a function `F(bval,cval)` that inputs one data byte and a check value and outputs a recalculated check value.
 The initial value for `cval` is 0.
-The check sum can be calculated using the following example function (in C language), which we call repeatedly for each byte of the _Data_ field.
-The 8-bit check sum is the 2's complement of the sum off all bytes.
+The checksum can be calculated using the following example function (in C language), which we call repeatedly for each byte of the _Data_ field.
+The 8-bit checksum is the 2's complement of the sum off all bytes.

 ```
 int F_chk_8( int bval, int cval )